janscience/adaptationprimer/ssa/README.md

 ## Adaptation to pulse trains

+A common experimental protocoll for stimulus-specific adaptation are periodic stimuli, where a stimulus is repeatably presented.
 Let's generate a periodic pulse train as a stimulus
 ``` py
 n = 5              # number of pulses
 T = 0.1            # period of the pulses in seconds